teuton-software/teuton/README.md

 result with our expectations:

 **STEP 3**
-At the end of our script, we order showing a resume on the screen when fisish, and create reports for every case in txt format.
+At the end of our example script we have:
 ```
 start do
 	show :resume
 	export :all, :format => :txt
 end
 ```
+The above lines order:
+* showing a resume on the screen when finish, and
+* create reports for every case in txt format.

 Now we have our script file ready.
 Notice that we could use others export formats as XML, HTML, CVS.